-Officiating is a great way to both deepen your understanding of hockey and develop or practice important skills that are valuable in the hockey world and beyond – not just skating and judgement but patience, communication, decision making and development.
-Officiating is the critical third team on the ice – without whom the game can’t continue.
+Officiating is a great way to both deepen your understanding of the game of hockey and develop or practice important skills that are valuable in the hockey world and beyond – not just skating and judgement but patience, communication, decision making and development.
+Once you begin officiating, you will see the game from a different perspective and it will improve your skills as a player or a fan.
+Officials are the critical third team on the ice – without them the game can’t be played.
 Beyond that, officials are a wonderful community of individuals who support each other in the challenging on-ice environment.

 Who Can Become an Official?